ACRONIMAX/mobile-security/Readme.md

-## Add security when build mobile apps
+## Add security when building mobile apps

-Security is a very important term to discuss, but in this little blog based on my experience, I hope to help you build more secure apps or just add some security layers when building apps with the **Ionic Framework**, **React Native** or just **Native App**
+Security is a fundamental term to discuss, but in this little blog based on my experience, I hope to help you build more secure apps or add some security layers when making apps with the **Ionic Framework**, **React Native** or just **Native App**

-Before we begin you must back-up your project in case you need to roll back any change you did it.
-Keep in mind that some tips are just for a specific framework and others can be shared.
+Before we begin, you must back up your project in case you need to roll back any change you did it.
+Remember that some tips are just for a specific framework, and others can be shared.

 ## Content